cfraga/leptos-learn-to-read/README.md

 - [X] difficulty levels (increasing length of words)
 - [X] counter of read words
 - [X] counter of read words resets when current session is over
-- [ ] support characters with accent marks ('e.g. é') wen filtering by their corresponding non accented character
+- [X] link to online dictionary
 - [X] localstorage to store game settings
+- [X] Preprocess file instead of loading it on every request
+- [ ] support characters with accent marks ('e.g. é') when filtering by their corresponding non accented character
+- [ ] sentence mode instead of single words
 - [ ] leaderboards/streak/high score calculation
+- [ ] time attack mode
 - [ ] fetch words from API instead of static medium
-- [ ] sentence mode instead of single words
-- [ ] time attack mode
-- [X] link to online dictionary

 ## Running your project